 Teaching Scenario (Lesson Plan)

 1. Learning module Title:

 2. Hours:

 3. Description:

 4. Teaching problem (example: The teaching problem concerns: a. study of the way the clutch mechanism operates b. mechanism assembly & disassembly c. mechanism repair and maintenance.

-5. Educational approach

-4 Steps Method
+5. Educational approach 4 Steps Method

+Educational approach descr •

 This method is chosen because this is a module with a new and relatively difficult subject compared to the previous knowledge of learners.
 In the first two phases, the trainer takes the lead of the teaching procedure while in the next two phases, the learner is at the centre as the trainer assumes the role of supervisor and guide.

+Purpose and Learning Outco omes

 The purpose of this teaching scenario is:

+Learning outcomes:

-Upon completion of the module, students should be able to:
+Upon completion of the module, students should be able to: 1.
+L 1.
+2. L 2.
+3. L 3

-- 1. L1.

-- 2. L2.

-- 3. L3...
+6. Participating Roles: Apprentice:

-- Reviews his/ her existing knowledge and tries to fill his/ her gaps - Participates actively in the training process with questions, answers, comments in response to the trainer's stimuli - Receives feedback and is informed about his/ her progress, supported and evaluated by the trainer - Collaborates with members of his/ her group (if any), developing social skills.
+Reviews his/ her existing knowledge and tries to fill his/ her gaps Participates actively in the training process with questions, answers, comments in response to the trainer's stimuli Receives feedback and is informed about his/ her progress, supported and evaluated by the trainer Collaborates with members of his/ her group (if any), developing social skills.

 Apprentice in the context of a working group:

-- Discusses with the group and the trainer on the task undertaken - Makes a dialogue to determine his/ her role within the group and the distribution of the activities they have to perform - Searches for, collects and processes information
+o and the trainer on the task undertaken ermine his/ her role within the group and the distribution of the erform

+Searches for, collects and processes information Trainer: